Visiting the Doctor

 We finally decided to add something else; so she changed it up a bit.
 Now I also take NSIDS, to help with the aches and inflammations.
 I also take an occasionally low dose of dexamethasone that seems to help on the days the ache still screams at me.

 Now I can get some sleep at night.
 I even lost a little weight after joining yoga.
-However, I don’t know if it was the combination of treatments for hyperthyroidism; the new food diet, the anti-inflammatory pills or yoga that did it; but I was glad to feel more like myself again.
+However, I don’t know if it was the combination of health treatments for hyperthyroidism; the new healthy food diet, the anti-inflammatory pills or yoga that did it; but I was glad to feel more like myself again.
 I still can’t seem to get my husband to join yoga with me; but I am hopeful.
 Now if we could only keep my husband’s snoring down to a calm roar then we’d have something.

 Click here to go to the first post about how Hypothyroidism for Howard is so straightforward.